bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ## Gotchas

 - Make sure you ship the cascades directory with the binary as _pigo_ relies on these.
-My implementation, by default, expects files to be in `pkg/facedetect/pigofacedetect/cascades`.
-Note that this is a relative path.
-This means that **you need to run the service from the repository root**.
-You can override this path using the `-c` flag.
-Embedding the cascades into a binary with [packr](https://github.com/gobuffalo/packr) would solve this issue.
+My implementation, by default, tries to find the path automatically.
+You can override it using the `-c` flag.
+Embedding the cascades into a binary with [packr](https://github.com/gobuffalo/packr) is also an option.
 - Detection will not work on images where people lean to the side, because _pigo_ detects only faces that are perpendicular to the ground (X axis).
 You could tweak the angle settings if you need to perform detection on images shot at other angles.
 - _pigo_ sometimes makes two detections on the same face.
 Overlap detection and removal would be a nice to have at one point.